codepath/android_guides/Drawables.md

 ![Screen Radial Background](http://i.imgur.com/rReIfCC.png)

 Using solid color shapes and gradients we can customize the appearance of buttons, layouts and other views without requiring the use of any images.
+Note that custom shapes can be created at runtime using [other shape drawable types](http://kirill-poletaev.blogspot.com/2013/02/android-beginner-tutorial-part-90-path.html) using `PathShape` and `ArcShape`.

 ### State List